Karan Ashley: Life and career

 Ashley has made guest appearances in TV shows such as Hangin' with Mr. Cooper, Kenan & Kel, and The Parkers, Taylor's Wall.
 Her first film debut as an executive producer was the independent film Devon's Ghost, alongside fellow Power Rangers alumnus Johnny Yong Bosch and director Koichi Sakamoto for Gag Order Films, Inc. While she also co-wrote Devon's Ghost, her first screenplay staple came with the film Unto Thee in 1999.
 She co-wrote the film with Gia and Tim Grace, and also starred in the movie.

 In August 2010, Ashley was invited to Power Morphicon, the second Power Rangers fan convention in Pasadena, California.
 In September 2011, Ashley joined the National Talk Radio Show "UnCensored Radio" (formerly "Unscripted Radio") as a regular co-host/producer and co-hosted the show with Co-Host Katrina Johnson and Jeffrey Emmette filmed "Uncensored Reality", a reality show tied into Uncensored Radio.

-Currently, in 2016, she stars in the web series Class Dismissed, alongside fellow "Power Rangers" alumni Nakia Burrise and Catherine Sutherland.
+In 2016, she starred in the web series Class Dismissed, alongside fellow "Power Rangers" alumni Nakia Burrise and Catherine Sutherland.

 In 2017, she announced that she would be starring in and producing the short film The Order and had cast many Power Rangers alumni.